-That some power out there that’s greater than us, is capable of getting rid of this insanity.
-That’s where we really start working the Alcoholics Anonymous program.
+That some of the power out there, that’s greater than us, is capable of getting rid of this insanity.
+That’s where we really started working on the Alcoholics Anonymous program.

 While in Step 1, we are looking around at our lives, getting to know ourselves in Step 2 is where we start doing something new.

-We start opening up for a little bit of hope and belief.
+We’re starting to open up a little bit of hope and belief.
 For me, I’ll tell you exactly how this played out for me, because I didn’t stand there and say, I’m going to do step two right now.
 No, I’ll tell you exactly how this played out.

 I had certainty based on all the other times I had tried to quit drinking, that if you gave it enough time, and I felt good enough in my relationship with my wife got better and my business picked up, I knew I would change my mind about sobriety, I’d say, “All right, I’m back.
 Let’s go, we can drink again”.

 And that’s insanity, to forget all that stuff.
 It’s insane.
-When you’ve had something like a bottom, whatever it is for you.
+When you’ve got something like a bottom, whatever it is for you.

 For me, my bottoms often involve not wanting to live anymore, or involved crimes committed, even though I didn’t get caught for them, or involved things of losing relationships.